smarie/develop-behind-proxy/docs/configure_apps.md

 Git accepts the environment variables described earlier.
 There is no simple way to add a unique certificate to git's trust store (see [this discussion](http://stackoverflow.com/questions/23807313/adding-self-signed-ssl-certificate-without-disabling-authority-signed-ones)), but it seems to correctly manage the `curl_ca_bundle` one (see previous chapter) so if you've done the previous steps you should be all set.

-Edit : apparently this is not true, you have to add a specifig configuration option in one of your git configuration files:
+Edit: apparently this is not true, you have to add a specific configuration option in one of your git configuration files:

 ```
 [http]